dawg/site/guide/user_guide.md

 Currently, it is only possible to automate [Instrument](#instruments) and [Mixer](#mixer) parameters.
 Support for effect automation is in progress.

 ## Cloud Backup
-Cloud integration is one of the features that sets Vusic apart from other workstations.
+Cloud integration is one of the features that sets DAWG apart from other workstations.
 Currently, only basic cloud backup is supported; however, we have big plans for the future.

 ### Backing Up Your Project
 To initiate the backup mechanism, open up the settings popup and toggle `Cloud Backup`.
 If this setting is disabled, make sure that the `Project Name` field is not empty.
 Once this is activated, anytime you save the project, a copy will be pushed to a cloud database.
 We currently use Google's `Firebase` for fast, reliable, and secure storage.
 Beware, there is currently no authentication system so your project file will be visible to everyone if synced to the cloud.